Skip to content

 Legalising Documents

-South Africa and Germany are both members of the Hague Apostille Convention.
-This means that if you need to authenticate a South African document for use in Germany, you can have it Apostilled.
-You can find the full list of participating countries here
+South Africa and Germany are both members of the Hague Apostille Convention, which greatly simplifies the process of legalising documents for use between the two countries.
+If you need to authenticate a South African document for official use in Germany, it typically needs to be apostilled — a special certificate that confirms the authenticity of the document’s signature, seal, or stamp.

-Here is a summary of the differences between Notarised, Apostilled, and Legalised:
+Below is a summary of the differences between Notarised, Apostilled, and Legalised documents:

 Authenticating South African Documents in Germany